gdha/www.it3.be/projects/rear-automated-testing.md

 Summary - testing is a nighmare before we can bring out a new release.
 We suspect that the end-users of ReaR have no clue of the amount of tests are necessary before we are convinced that a  fresh ReaR release is stable enough to set free.
 Above all, you cannot do enough tests, but doing enough tests is not possible due to limited resources (hardware), and hand labour as automating was almost not possible as a disaster recovery exercise needs manual intervention.

-Well, this project "[ReaR Automated Testing](https://gdha.github.io/rear-automated-testing/)" is a start (modest one) to automate as much as possible for a limited set of cases.
+This project "[ReaR Automated Testing](https://gdha.github.io/rear-automated-testing/)" wanted to automate as much as possible for a limited set of cases.
 We started this project for our customers with a valid [ReaR Support contract]({{ site.url }}/rear-support/) as an additional support service.
 ReaR Automated Testing project is an Open Source project (license based on GPLv3) so that everybody may benifit from it and can freely use it (and/or improve/enhance).

-Currently, we do automated tests on:
+In the past, we did tests on:

  - CentOS 7 with PXE booting and BACKUP=NETFS (using tar and NFS)
- - Ubuntu 14.04 with ISO booting and BACKUP=BAREOS (sponsor BAREOS)
+ - Ubuntu 14.04 with ISO booting and BACKUP=BAREOS
- - Ubuntu 16.04 with ISO booting and BACKUP=BAREOS (sponsor BAREOS)
+ - Ubuntu 16.04 with ISO booting and BACKUP=BAREOS

+Present time: the project is on-hold due to no funding anymore!
+Open Source is free as in beer, right?
+Free does not mean we have to work for free!

 If you would like to see your use case being automated tested you need to subscribe for one of the [ReaR support offerings]({{ site.url }}/rear-support/)
 Want to know more?
 Perhaps watch one of the [presentation about ReaR Automated Testing](https://media.ccc.de/v/froscon2017-1957-relax-and-recover_automated_testing).